 Coffee to Water Ratio: Make the Perfect Cup with these Charts

-Instead of wasting time fiddling with settings, you can put just a little effort into find the right brew ratio for you.
+Instead of wasting time fiddling with settings, you can put just a little effort into find the right water to coffee ratio for you.
 With this solid foundation in place, you can then continue experimenting with your brewing process.

 The Importance of Brew Ratio for Making Great Coffee